 Vitamin A has many benefits that are necessary for the development and functioning of the body, skin, and system of the body.
 In addition, vitamin A is also useful in preventing and treating cancer, protect the heart and cardiovascular system and slow the aging process.

-In addition to good for immune, vitamin A benefits for women from eating foods containing vitamin A is very good in preventing breast cancer and help recovery of vaginal infections.
+In addition to good for immune, vitamin A benefits for women from eating foods containing vitamin A is very good in preventing breast cancer when they have gotten gummy bear implants and help recovery of vaginal infections.
 While for men, eating foods containing vitamin A can also play a role in increasing their sperm count.
 The ideal amount of vitamin A needed for adults is 0.7 mg daily for men and 0.6 mg daily for women.

 Vitamin A deficiency has vision problems and is less able to fight off infections.
 However, the consumption of vitamin A supplements should be through a doctor’s consultation, because excessive vitamin A can cause health problems, such as a more fragile bone.
 Excess vitamin A also raises the risk of health problems for infants in the womb.